- Evaluation of Credit

 The Colorado Reverse Transfer program allows students who have transferred from a Colorado community college to a Colorado university to combine and apply credits from both institutions toward an associate's degree from the community college.

-If you are a transfer student, this means an associate's degree from your community college may be awarded at no additional cost while you work toward your bachelor's degree at CU Boulder.
-An Associate of Arts, Associate of Science, or Associate of General Studies degree immediately boosts your earning potential and career opportunities while you continue to work toward your bachelor's degree.
+For transfer students, this means an associate's degree from their previously-attended community college may be awarded at no additional cost while they work toward a bachelor's degree at CU Boulder.

-CU Boulder will contact students eligible for Reverse Transfer beginning in November of each year, with more information about opting in to the program and other next steps.
-In the meantime, visit the Colorado Reverse Transfer website to learn more.
+CU Boulder contact students eligible for Reverse Transfer each year, with more information about opting in to the program.
+For more information, visit the Colorado Reverse Transfer website to learn more.